 Larger dogs are more prone to joint diseases.
 Giving your dog a joint supplement can decrease inflammation, improve flexibility, strengthen the cartilage and joints, and provide natural pain relief as needed.
 Choose a supplement that contains glucosamine, MSM, or chondroitin.

 Dogs suffer from allergies and most often react to flea bites, food, medicine.

 Both breeds are significantly more likely to develop cancer.

 Labradors are more prone to progressive retinal atrophy, while Goldens are more likely to develop cataracts or glaucoma.

 One big difference between Labs and Goldens is their temperament and energy levels.

-Golden Retrievers have a medium-level energy.
-They need daily walks and playtime, but also require rest periods.
+Golden Retrievers have medium-level energy.
+They need daily walks and playtime but also require rest periods.

 Because goldens are attentive and patient, they are easy to train.
-They also get along well with other animals, so if you already have pets at home, a Golden Retriever is a good fit.
+They also get along well with other animals, so a Golden Retriever is a good fit if you already have pets at home.

 Is your Labrador or Golden Retriever purebred?

 Without the right papers and documents, it can be quite hard and challenging to know if your dog is purebred.
-And the only way to be sure, aside from tests that are administered by vets, is to identify the main characteristics.
+And the only way to be sure, aside from tests that vets administer, is to identify the main characteristics.
 So, it is a purely visual examination.